tsaad-dev/drafts/sfrr/draft-mtaillon-summary-frr.md

       The rules to populate the Extended ASSOCIATION ID in this case are described below.

-### B-SFRR-Active Extended ASSOCIATION ID {#b-sfrr-active}
+### IPv4 B-SFRR-Active Extended ASSOCIATION ID {#V4_SFRR_ACTIVE}

-The Extended ASSOCIATION ID for the B-SFRR-Active association type has the following
+The IPv4 Extended ASSOCIATION ID for the B-SFRR-Active association type has the following
 format:

 ~~~~~